hanabi/hanabi.github.io/README.md

 ## How to Submit a Pull Request (Complicated)

 Editing files on the GitHub website is a pain.
 If you are adding a significant amount of changes, I recommend that you set up a local development environment to work on the website.
-That way, you can use a browser to instantaneously see how your edits look live in a local copy of the website that runs on your own computer.
+That way, you can use a browser to see how your edits look in a local copy of the website that runs on your own computer.

 ### Part 1 - Initial Preparation